bogdankolomiyets/memory-remix/INTEGRATION.md

 ### Widget Not Appearing
 1. Check if `#memory-remix` div exists in DOM
-2. Verify React scripts load BEFORE bundle.js
+2. Verify bundle.js is loaded
 3. Check browser console for errors

 ### Audio Not Playing